Wealth Planning -

 While small, incremental price increases are easy to overlook from one week or month to another, it is unwise to ignore the cumulative effect that they can have on your wealth.
 The impact of inflation will compound over time and quickly start to erode your purchasing power.

-To overcome the compounding effect of inflation, your investments need to grow enough to offset the rate of inflation (around 4% per year over the long run, but currently at 6.8%).
+To overcome the compounding effect of inflation, your investments need to grow enough to offset the rate of inflation, currently 2% in the 12 months to May 2024 from a peak of 11.1% in October 2022.

 Mistake 2: Timing the market